Olympus E-1 versus Sony A7S

 |Olympus E-300« »||Four Thirds||8.0||3264||2448||-||-||-||-||-|

 |Sony A7R« »||Full Frame||36.2||7360||4912||1080/60p||25.6||14.1||2746||95|

 Many modern cameras cannot only take still pictures, but also record videos.
 The A7S indeed provides for movie recording, while the E-1 does not.
 The highest resolution format that the A7S can use is 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A7S has an electronic viewfinder (2400k dots), while the E-1 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The adjacent table lists some of the other core features of the Olympus E-1 and Sony A7S along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Olympus E-1, the Sony A7S, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.